 iii.
 Additional Fees (if any).

-b.
-Notwithstanding clause 11(a), the Company may invoice the Customer for any Additional Fees calculated by the Company as owing by the Customer from time to time.
+(b) Notwithstanding clause 10(a), the Company may invoice the Customer for any Additional Fees calculated by the Company as owing by the Customer from time to time.

-c.
-Subject to clauses 11(d), (e) and (I), the Customer must pay the Company the full amount of each Invoice within 14 Days of receipt of the relevant Invoice.
+(c) Subject to clauses 10(d), (e) and (f), the Customer must pay the Company the full amount of each Invoice within 14 Days of receipt of the relevant Invoice.

-f.
-If the Customer fails to make payment in accordance with these Terms and Conditions or the Agreement or any other agreement between the Company and the Customer, after demand for payment by the Company, then the Company may do one or both of the following:
+(c) If the Customer fails to make a payment in accordance with these Terms and Conditions or the Agreement or any other agreement between the Company and the Customer, after demand for payment by the Company, then the Company may do one or both of the following:

 i. suspend performance of its obligations under the Agreement until all amounts owing by the Customer to the Company (whether under the Agreement or otherwise and whether or not actually payable at that time) are paid in full; and